 Source: Cashew Spinach Cannelini Bean Stew

 This is a beautifully simple recipe that works great if you are trying to make lunch for a week.
 You start with a basic tomato base and then add some whole vegetables for nutrition and some spices to make the dish pop.
-You should get creative with the spice proportions so that this Cashew Spinach Cannelini Bean Stew by Florian Nouh just to your liking.
+You should get creative with the spice proportions so that this Cashew Spinach Cannelini Bean Stew by Florian Nouh is just to your liking.

 Source: Seitan, Carrot, and Pumpkin Stew

 Say hello to the perfect winter stew!
 Everything in this Seitan, Carrot, and Pumpkin Stew by Simona Malerba is cooked until tender in a thick tomato-based broth seasoned with fresh sage, bay leaf, and cloves.
-It’s perfect on a cold winter night with a side of flat bread or grains.
+It’s perfect on a cold winter night with a side of flatbread or grains.

 Source: Hearty Stout and Mixed Vegetable Stew

-The base of his Hearty Stout and Mixed Vegetable Stew by Rinku Bhattacharya uses lots of onions, some garlic, rosemary and thyme thrown in for good measure.
+The base of his Hearty Stout and Mixed Vegetable Stew by Rinku Bhattacharya uses lots of onions, some garlic, rosemary, and thyme thrown in for good measure.
 The vegetables are then added in and we have a wonderful deep sauce that thickens and simmers the vegetables into soft and tender perfection, in short just what winter is made for.

 Source: Cauliflower Chickpea Soup